Skip to content

 Congratulations!

-You’ve now installed Windows without external media, proving a multitude of otherwise helpful technicians wrong.
-This method can be reused any time you need to reset your PC without extra tools or drives, so long as you can still boot into Windows.
-Periodically updating the installation contents is advisable to avoid lengthy update sessions if you decide to use this as a reset tool.
+You’ve now installed Windows without external media.
+This method can be reused any time you need to reinstall your windows without extra tools or drives, so long as you can still boot into Windows.
+Periodically updating the installation contents is advisable to avoid lengthy update sessions if you decide to use this as a reinstall tool.